chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/index.md

 After running either of these examples, `chainctl` will prompt you to select the Chainguard Enforce group whose association you'd like to remove.
 After selecting the group, `chainctl` will immediately remove the association.

+> Note: As of this writing, it is not possible to remove cloud account associations through the Chainguard Enforce Console.

 ## Learn More

 After setting up a cloud account association, you can use Chainguard Enforce's [Discovery feature](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-discovery-onboarding/) to discover various containerized workloads within your project.
 You can also set up an [Agentless Connection](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/how-to-connect-kubernetes-clusters/#agentless-connections).